-After several months of research and testing, we finally have a working prototype.
+After several months of research and testing at the ETH Library Lab, we finally have a working prototype.
 For those interested, the project is located in the following GitHub repository.
 For the classification network we use Google’s pretrained BERT network, using our own dataset for downstream classification training.
 During testing we achieved a 98% accuracy score and the preliminary results are promising!

 Some may be wondering why put in the effort to index these datasets when other platforms exist which do something similar.
 Google Dataset Search, for example, has already indexed thousands of datasets.
 The issue with Google, and other services which are currently available, is that they index only particular data.
 Google will only register a dataset if specific criteria are met by the website hosting it and other smaller dataset collections need to be hand indexed which is a lengthy process.
 We believe inDexDa will overcome these pitfalls by automating data collection using methods researchers use to publish their data rather than brute-force human effort or webpage specifications.

 Work is not finished however.
 We are hoping to implement a database to help track the datasets we have found, along with meta information about them and the paper they are associated with.
 Lastly, we are making the project open-source in the hopes that other researchers and those simply interested in our work can help push this project further so that one day it may be a standard tool in the research community and help alleviate some of the stress associated with the data collection requirements for machine learning.